.st0{fill:#FFFFFF;}

 Image from Wikimedia – Series of 1934A, Ten Dollar Silver Certificate

-The Value of Silver One Dollar Certificates
+The Value of Silver Certificates: A Breakdown

 1957 silver certificate dollar bill